Evolutionarily Stable (Mis)specifications: Theory and Applications: Learning Channel and New Stability Phenomena

+We now show that the learning channel can lead to greater indeterminacy in the emergence of stable biases.
+For expositional simplicity, we assume that $|\mathcal{G}|=1$ throughout this section.
+We will refer to a model's \emph{conditional fitness against group $g$}, i.e., the expected payoff of the model's adherents in matches against group $g.$ \begin{defn} Two models $\Theta_{A},\Theta_{B}$ exhibit \emph{stability reversal} if (i) in every EZ with $\lambda=0$ and $(p_{A},p_{B})=(1,0),$ $\Theta_{A}$ has strictly higher conditional fitness than $\Theta_{B}$ against group A opponents and against group B opponents, but also (ii) in every EZ with $\lambda=0$ and $(p_{A},p_{B})=(0,1),$ $\Theta_{B}$ has strictly higher fitness than $\Theta_{A}$. \end{defn}

+When $p_B=0$, how $\Theta_A$ performs against $\Theta_B$ does not actually affect group A's fitness.
+Condition (i) encodes the strong requirement that $\Theta_A$ outperforms $\Theta_B$ even on the zero-probability event of being matched against a $\Theta_B$ opponent.
+A stability reversal occurs if this stronger requirement holds (when $\Theta_A$ dominates in society), and yet $\Theta_{B}$ is still stable against $\Theta_{A}$ (if $\Theta_{B}$ starts from a position of prominence).

+We begin with two general results on when stability reversals \emph{cannot} emerge.
+First, it cannot emerge without the learning channel:

+\begin{prop} Suppose $|\mathcal{G}|=1$.
+Two singleton models (i.e., two subjective preferences in the stage game) cannot exhibit stability reversal. \end{prop}

+Additionally, stability reversals cannot emerge in decision problems.
+We show this by introducing a class of games where strategic interactions do not matter:

-In this example, stability reversal happens because the misspecified agents hold different beliefs about a stage-game parameter depending on which theory is resident.
-Also, note the stage game involves non-trivial strategic interaction between the players --- the complementarity in investment levels implies an agent's best response may vary with the rival's strategy.
-Both of these turn out to be necessary conditions for stability reversal in general stage games. \begin{defn} A theory $\Theta$ is \emph{strategically independent} if for all $\mu\in\Delta(\Theta)$, $\underset{a_{i}\in\mathbb{A}}{\arg\max}\ U_{i}(a_{i},a_{-i};\mu)$ is the same for every $a_{-i}\in\mathbb{A}.$ \end{defn} The adherents of a strategically independent theory believe that while opponent's action may affect their utility, it does not affect their best response. \begin{prop} Suppose $|\mathcal{G}|=1$, suppose $\Theta_{A},\Theta_{B}$ exhibit stability reversal and $\Theta_{A}$ is the correctly specified singleton theory.
+\begin{defn} A model $\Theta$ is \emph{strategically independent} if for all $\mu\in\Delta(\Theta)$, $\underset{a_{i}\in\mathbb{A}}{\arg\max}\ U_{i}(a_{i},a_{-i};\mu)$ is the same for every $a_{-i}\in\mathbb{A}.$ \end{defn} The adherents of a strategically independent model believe that while opponent's action may affect their utility, it does not affect their best response. \begin{prop} Suppose $|\mathcal{G}|=1$, suppose $\Theta_{A},\Theta_{B}$ exhibit stability reversal and $\Theta_{A}$ is the correctly specified singleton model.
 Then, the beliefs that the adherents of $\Theta_{B}$ hold in all EZs with $p=(1,0)$ and the beliefs they hold in all EZs with $p=(0,1)$ form disjoint sets.
-Also, $\Theta_{B}$ is not strategically independent. \end{prop} The first claim of Proposition \ref{prop:reversal_inference_channel} shows that stability reversal must operate through the learning channel.
-So in particular, it cannot happen if the group B agents simply have a different subjective preference in the stage game.
-The second claim shows that stability reversal can only happen if the misspecified agents respond differently to different rival play.
-In particular, it cannot happen in decision problems.
+Also, $\Theta_{B}$ is not strategically independent. \end{prop} The first claim of Proposition \ref{prop:reversal_inference_channel} underscores that stability reversal require inference---it cannot happen if group B agents merely have a different subjective preference.
+The second claim shows that stability reversal can only happen if the misspecified agents respond differently to different rival play, immediately implying they cannot emerge in decision problems.